OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-06.md

 ## 1 Kings 6:11

-Now the word of the Lord came to Solomon, saying,
+Then the Lord came to Solomon, saying,

 ## 1 Kings 6:12